Farooq2002/Farooq2002/README.md

 - 👋 Hi, I’m @Farooq2002
-- 👀 I’m interested in flutter
+- 👀 I’m interested in Mobile App Develpment
 - 🌱 I’m currently learning flutter
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m Freelancer o Fiverr
-- 📫 How to reach me ...

 <!---
 Farooq2002/Farooq2002 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.